 The McGinnis Venture Competition brings together Carnegie Mellon's best and brightest student entrepreneurs to compete for $60k in investments.
-All participants receive crucial interaction with alumni entrepreneurs and venture capitalists, an opportunity to raise capital and valuable feedback on their ventures.
+All participants receive crucial interaction with alumni entrepreneurs and venture capitalists, an opportunity to raise capital and valuable feedback about ventures.

-Find out why you should compete and view the eligibility details, requirements and guidelines and judging criteria.
+Find out why teams should compete and view the eligibility details, requirements, guidelines and judging criteria.

 View the submission requirements and guidelines.